Paris King Henri IV Equestrian Statue

 In fact, the original statue called the Statue Equestre d'Henri IV in French, was melted down in 1792 during the French Revolution, although the four Captives, as they are known, are the sculptures which were spared and can now be seen within the Musee du Louvre Museum.

-But after the Restoration of the Bourbon Monarchy, it was decided that several particular monuments in Paris would be replicated or restored to their former glory, and the equestrian statue of King Henri IV was one of these, and the very first one to be reconstructed.
+But after the restoration of the Bourbon Monarchy, it was decided that several particular Paris monuments would be replicated or restored to their former glory, and the Paris King Henri IV equestrian statue was one of these, and the very first one to be reconstructed.

 So, this particular bronze statue was commissioned to Francois-Frederic Lemot who made an exact copy of the original statue depicting King Henri IV riding in his armour on his trusted horse and this was put back in place on the intersection of the Pont Neuf Bridge on the Ile de la Cite in 1818.